StoneOrbits/VortexEngine/docs/duo_connection_guide.md

 layout: default
 title: Duo Connection Guide
 nav_order: 2
-parent: Duo Connecting or Updating Guide
+parent: Duo Chromalink Guide
 ---

-# Connecting Your Duo
+# Connecting the Duo

-Your Duo must be up to date to connect successfully.
-Make sure you [update your Duo](duo_upgrade_guide.html) before continuing with this guide.
+It is important the duo is up to date before connecting to the PC.
+Make sure to [update the Duo](duo_upgrade_guide.html) before continuing with this guide.

+If you have modes you want to save you can always transfer them from an old chip to an updated chip.

 ---